tjcw/screensavers/README.md

 you should 'git clone' this repo under ~/eclipse-workspace ; then go to an empty directory, and run this script as

-  sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi freeduc-bookworm bookworm

-or

-  sudo ~/eclipse-workspace/screensavers/scripts/bin/do_oi gk-bookworm bookworm
+  sudo ~/eclipse-workspace/screensavers/scripts/bin/buiild_both

 For this, you need a Debian 12 or newer system as a real or virtual machine.

-This results in an 'iso' which can be run in a VM or booted on a real system.
+This results in two 'iso's which can be run in a VM or booted on a real system.
 But I wanted to run it as a screensaver for Windows, so I have a further set of tools which packages it with qemu on a Windows system.